 Creating accessible content is about making sure that all users can access and navigate your web content — including, and especially, users with disabilities.

-Beyond providing a good user experience for all users, Seattle U is required by law to meet minimum accessibility standards; though we strive to meet WCAG 2.0 AA standards.
+Beyond providing a good user experience for all users, Seattle U is required by law to meet minimum accessibility standards; in practice, we strive to meet WCAG 2.0 AA standards.

 As content editors of Seattle U's websites, here are several things you should do to increase the accessibility of your websites: